The Future of Outdoor Lighting

 There’s going to be an even bigger focus on committing toward nonpolluting lighting in 2020 and beyond.
 It not only addresses the bottom line for commercial and industrial buildings, but it also focuses on sustainability and meeting more demanding building codes.

 If you already have LEDs installed, how can you even measure your light pollution?
 Turns out that there are three things to consider: backlight, uplight, and glare (BUG).
-By minimizing the light pollution given off by artificial lighting at night, you will not only consume less energy, but you’ll also have a better-lit facility or home because the light is directed exactly where it needs to go.
+By minimizing the light pollution given off by artificial lighting at night, you will consume less energy.
+You’ll also have a better-lit facility or home because the light is directed exactly where it needs to go.

 Seeing outdoor lighting in a greener light